Project grant application information

 Deadline

-Applications for the 2024-25 Project Grant year are due on Tuesday, May 28, by noon.
+Applications for the 2024-25 Project Grant year were due on May 28.

-Applicants will be notified of the selection committee’s decision on or about June 6, 2024.
+Applicants will be notified of the selection committee’s decision between June 6 and 14, 2024.

 If you have questions, please email Wayne Morse Center Co-director Rebecca Dinwoodie at rcd@uoregon.edu or call 541-346-3700.